jeancastilho/Jeancastilho/README.md

 ## HI!
 My name is Jean Castilho 🤙

 - 👨‍💻 I am currently working as a support technician
-- 📜 Currently studying Bachelor of Science in Computer Science, and learning java
+- 📜 Currently studying Bachelor of Computer Science, and learning java